CodeDNA Annotation Standard · v0.9 · MIT

 The Solution: CodeDNA

 Context lives in the file itself — not in an external document.
-Every snippet the AI reads carries the instructions to act correctly.
+Each snippet the AI reads carries architectural constraints for that module.

 Setup